Driver Of Semi That Caused Fiery Crash On I-70 Arrested, Identified As Rogel Lazaro Aguilera

 Lakewood, COLO.
 (CBS4) – A semi driver has been arrested after a deadly crash involving at least 28 vehicles on I-70 near Denver Park West Thursday afternoon.
-Lakewood police identified the driver as Rogel Lazaro Aguilera.
+Lakewood police identified the driver as 23-year-old Rogel Lazaro Aguilera-Mederos.
 He now faces multiple charges of vehicular homicide related to the accident.

 At least four people are confirmed dead.
 Those four victims were each the single-occupant in their car.